Perdex/Iothon_haptic_feedback/README.MD

 ## Vision

-The technique trainings of sports have been dependent on professional trainers for decades.
-We really think that this idea could made technique training possible for everyone with truly small expenses.
+The technique training of sports has been dependent on professional trainers for decades.
+We really think that this idea could make technique training possible for everyone with truly small expenses.
 The potential market is huge.

 In addition, the live haptic feedback is something that we have not seen anyone to do before.

-If we would have more time than 48 hours, we would add more stroke models and make the hapti feedback sensor to be smaller.
+If we would have more time than 48 hours, we would add more stroke models and make the haptic feedback sensor to be smaller.

-If you are interested of the idea, feel free to contact us.
+If you are interested in the idea, feel free to contact us.
 We are more than happy to share our vision.

 ## Info